The Mary Whitehouse Experience: Television

 A television pilot aired on BBC2 shortly before the fourth and final radio series, on 3 October 1990.
 The first series started on 3 January 1991 and ran for six episodes, with a second set of six episodes in 1992.

 The television series was a mix of observational comedy sketches and monologues, in a format similar to shows such as Mr. Show and The Kids in the Hall.
 The show featured a lot of satirical takes on famous people, films and TV shows of the day along with original character material.

-Each show was made up of sections usually headed by a caption related to the topic about to be discussed.
+Each show was made up of sections usually headed by a caption relating to the topic about to be discussed.
 The caption took the form of 'The [topic] Experience'.
 One of the performers would begin talking about the topic in monologue form, sometimes with input from another performer who appeared in character.
 The monologue would make reference to a humorous scenario which would be played out in sketch form, returning either to the same topic or moving on to a different or loosely related one.
 Lines or characters from sketches might recur throughout the show either as a continuation of the original sketch or an invasion of another one.

 The pace of the show was fairly rapid, helped by the inclusion of a boom camera in the studio which panned quickly around the audience and back to the stage at the beginning of each monologue.
 Each section was punctuated with a small excerpt of the theme music, Jack to the Sound of the Underground.

-In 1991 a companion book to the series was released called The Mary Whitehouse Experience Encyclopedia, with references to some of the sketches featured on the show and much new additional material.
+A companion book to the series was released in 1991, titled The Mary Whitehouse Experience Encyclopedia, which contains references to some of the sketches featured on the show and much new additional material.